-The pervasive coverage of mobile sesing technology and the ubiquity of network connectivity are key factors that have boosted the capability to acquire and monitor data regarding the environment we are immersed in.
-The peoplecentric sensing paradigm has been around for some years and many research effort has been devoted ranging from algorithms and techniques proposed to measure specific environmental properties to hierachical system architectures and communication paradigms [5, 3].
+The pervasive coverage of mobile sesing technology and the ubiquity of network connectivity are key factors that have boosted our capability to acquire and monitor data regarding the environment we are immersed in.
+The people-centric sensing paradigm has been around for some years and many research effort has been devoted ranging from algorithms and techniques proposed to measure specific environmental properties to hierachical system architectures and communication paradigms [1, 2].

-In [1] the authors describe an application that determines pollution exposure indexes for people carrying mobile devices.
-The authors in [4] propose a pattern recognition method employing smartphones that could transparently and automatically detect crossroads accessible to blind people.
+In [5] the authors describe an application that determines pollution exposure indexes for people carrying mobile devices.
+A microblogging service is discussed in [13] that uses mobile devices to record multimedia content in-situ and shares this content in real-time.

-Aram et al. [13] propose a system for data acquisition using smartphones and specialized sensors.
-In particular, they show how it is possible to acquire temperature and humidity values using low cost sensors and how these data could be forwarded through Bluetooth connectivity to a smartphone.
-In this way, it is possible to monitor conditions about a room or a particular environment, and alert when specific unhealthy conditions are reached.
+Aram et al. [6] propose a system for data acquisition using smartphones and specialized sensors.
+In particular, they show how it is possible to acquire temperature and humidity values using low costs sensors, and in turn exploit Bluetooth connectivity to forward this data to a smartphone.
+In this way, it is possible to use data to monitor conditions about a room or a particular environment, and alert when particular unhealthy conditions are reached.

-PRISM [6] is a framework that supports the participatory data acquisition of environmental data using off the shelf mobile device.
-This framework provides both an infrastructural component that orchestrates the mobile nodes participating in the data acquisition process, and a mobile component deployed on smartphones that automatically collects data from the environment.
+PRISM [14] is a framework that supports the participatory data acquisition of environmental data using off the shelf mobile device.
+This framework provides both an infrastructural component that orchestrates the mobile nodes participating in the data acquisition process, and a mobile component to be used with the smartphones that automatically collects data from the environment.

-Benjamin Gotow et al. in [7] explore the challenges faced when developing Augmented Reality (AR) applications for smarpthones.
-They investigate and tackle three main problems: data acquisition, i.e. how to manage raw data coming from smartphone sensor, the implementation of the magic lens that adds the overlay to the simple underlying environment, and finally how to fetch the points of interest from an online server.
+Benjamin Gotow et al. in [9] explore the challenges once faces when developing Augmented Reality (AR) applications for smarpthones.
+They investigate and tackle three main problems: data acquisition, i.e. how to manage raw data coming from smartphone sensor, the implementation of the magic lens that adds the overlay to the simple underlying environment, and finally how to fetch and catch the points of interest from an online server.

-Kanhere in [8] presents several future research directions for data acquisition using smartphones in urban environments.
+Kanhere in [10] presented several research future directions for data acquisition using user smartphones in urban environments.
 For example, using GPS sensor, a real-time map of traffic jam in cities could be developed, analyzing moving patterns and building traffic statistics.
 Alternatively, audio samples of streets could be collected by pedestrians to generate a noise map.

 PathS objective is to provide end-users with an attractive, enhanced route guidance system while at the same time transparently gathering environmental data.
-These data could be then exploited by the system to provide users with alternate route options depending on their preferences and needs.
+This data could be in turn exploited by the system to provide users with alternate route options depending on their preferences and needs.